cobakaa/wxGraphEditor/README.md

 # wxPaintingTest

-Graph editor using C++ with wxWidgets.
+Graph editor using C++ built with wxWidgets.